Mirotic (song): Background and release

 "Mirotic" was released as the title track for the group's fourth studio album of the same name on September 26, 2008, via SM Entertainment.
 In Japan, the single "Jumon: Mirotic" was released via Avex Trax's subsidiary label Rhythm Zone on October 15, 2008.
 It was physically distributed in three versions: a standard CD, a fanclub special edition CD and a limited edition CD + DVD bundle.
 The release includes the instrumental version of the song along with a remixed version of "Dōshite Kimi o Suki ni Natte Shimattandarō".

 On October 16, 2008, a fanclub event titled "Mirotic Party" was held to commemorate the release of the single.
 It was held at a club in Tokyo and was limited to only members of Tohoshinki's official fanclub.

-Reception
+Following the release of "Mirotic", controversy arose due to the song being nearly identical to "Under My Skin" by German singer Sarah Connor.
+SM Entertainment revealed shortly afterwards that the team who originally composed the song sold its copyrights to both TVXQ and Sarah Connor in January 2008.

+Critical reception

 "Mirotic" experienced commercial success in both South Korea in Japan.
 The track has reportedly garnered 4,173,225 downloads in South Korea, making it the group's best-selling single in the country.
 In the first week of its release in Japan, it recorded sales of 71,000 copies and achieved top position on the weekly Oricon singles ranking in the chart issue dated October 27, 2008, becoming their fourth number-one single.
 It was certified gold by the Recording Industry Association of Japan (RIAJ) for physical shipments of over 100,000 units in December 2008 and for digital downloads in July 2014.
 On the Billboard Japan Hot 100, "Jumon: Mirotic" peaked at number seven in the week of October 22, 2008.